-Whether or not you attend a church, synagogue, mosque, temple or other house of worship, we are all spiritual people in some way.
+Whether or not you attend a church, synagogue, mosque or temple, you are a spiritual person.
 Everyone holds certain beliefs and values about what makes life worthwhile, and many people have experienced moments when they have felt connected to a deeper meaning or reality.